Hard Numbers

 10,000: The number of Hamas officers that the militant group reportedly wants to incorporate into the US-backed Palestinian administration for Gaza, in the form of a police force.
 This move could act as a workaround for Hamas’ disarmament, which is a key condition of the second phase of the Gaza ceasefire.
 Israel will likely oppose this move, especially if it allows the militant group to maintain its weapons.

-1.2 million: The number of reported Russian casualties so far in the war in Ukraine, according to a new estimate from the Center for Strategic and International Studies.
-That figure is significantly higher than earlier estimates, which put the Russian death toll around 350,000 and the Ukrainian fatalities as high as 140,000.
+1.2 million: The number of reported Russians casualties so far in the war in Ukraine, according to a new estimate from the Center for Strategic and International Studies.
+This includes all those killed, wounded, and missing.
+The Russian death toll since the full-scale war began in February 2022 is now 325,000, per the study.

 £100 million: That’s the amount that Rwanda is seeking from the United Kingdom after UK Prime Minister Keir Starmer axed a scheme – one organized by former UK PM Boris Johnson – that involved sending asylum seekers to the East African country.
 Kigali contends that London broke the terms of the deal.
 The previous UK government spent £700 million on the scheme.